How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 • Is this solution better than existing alternatives?

 • Is the mainnet live?
-If not, what's the timeline?
+If not, what's the development timeline?

-• Has the code been audited by reputable firms?
+• Has the code been reviewed for security?

 • What are the technical differentiators from competitors?